Sister Therese of the Child Jesus of the Holy Face

 - January 10, 1889 - September 8, 1890

 In January 1890, just after her seventeenth birthday, Therese was eligible to make Profession, but, to placate Canon Delatroette, she had to wait for another eight months.
 During the year she meditated on the text of Isaiah about the Suffering Servant, and she read the works of St. John of the Cross.
 On September 2, 1890, at her canonical examination before her vows, she was asked why she had come to Carmel.
 She answered "I have come to save souls, and especially to pray for priests."
-On September 8, at a private ceremony in the chapter room, she made her vows, "flooded by a river of peace."
+Read about St. Therese's religious Profession on September 8, 1890.

 1 Letters of St. Therese of Lisieux, Volume I, 1877-1890, tr.
 John Clarke, OCD.
 ICS Publications, 1982, p.
 599